 Education and Schools in Ireland

 The standard of schools and education in Ireland is high.
-Education is compulsory for children from ages six to 16, and expat children are eligible to attend local Irish schools.
+Education is compulsory for children from ages six to 16, and expat children are usually eligible to attend local Irish schools.

 Public schools in Ireland